 It’s a hot topic nowadays to discuss the possibility of Amazon’s ad business disrupting the Facebook and Google ad duopoly.
 Digiday reported Amazon’s ad business is actually growing faster than Google’s and Facebook’s.

-Regarding product search, Amazon beats Google as a search engine.
-Fifty-five percent of online shoppers begin their search on Amazon.
+Regarding product search, Amazon already beats Google as a search engine.
+55% of online shoppers begin their search on Amazon.
 This is because Amazon customers are further down in the sales funnel.
 Compared to AdWords customers who are most likely in the research phase of buying a product.

-Many Google Adwords experts (like Martin Sorrell) are now realizing the effectiveness of Amazon PPC ads, where the customers are at the bottom of the funnel and the conversion rates are sometimes 10x higher.
+Like Martin Sorrell, many Google Adwords experts are now realizing the effectiveness of Amazon PPC ads, where the customers are at the bottom of the funnel and the conversion rates are sometimes 10x higher.

 Here’s another quote from PPC expert Ryan Walsh of Yellowtail Marketing explaining AdWord’s conversion rate:

-At Ad Badger, our users saw an average conversion rate of 10% for their Sponsored Product Ads in the last 4 months.
+At Ad Badger, our users saw an average conversion rate of about 9.5% for their Sponsored Product Ads in the last 18 months.
 This should speak volumes to the importance of selling on Amazon in your eCommerce strategy.